 Be mindful of holiday spending faux pas

-For me a financial holiday faux pas is when your actions in December have negative financial consequences in the future.
+For me, a financial holiday faux pas is when your actions in December have negative financial consequences in the future.
 Here’s some financial faux pas to think about as you continue your holiday spending.

 Stop being overly emotional with your spending

 Every decision has two key influences.
-The logical influence and the emotional influence.
+The logical influence and emotional influence.
 The challenge when it comes to holiday spending is it tends to be emotionally biased.
 We tend to justify purchases with common sayings like:

 “Christmas only comes once a year.”

-“It’s more about giving that receiving.”
+“It’s more about giving than receiving.”

 “That person has been really good to me, I want to get them something special.”